QED-DeveloperPortal/qed-developer-portal-public/_posts/2023/2023-06-15-Exploring the World of Site Metrics  Retrieve GitHub Repository Data with Octokit and C.md

 ---
-title: Exploring the World of Site Metrics  Retrieve GitHub Repository Data with Octokit and C#
+title: Exploring the world of site metrics to retrieve gitHub repository data with octokit and C#
 author: jeny-amatya-qed
-categories: [public]
+categories: [Public]
 tags: [technology]
 date: 2023-06-15 23:45:53
 updatedBy: jeny-amatya-qed
-updated: 2023-06-16 00:07:51
+updated: 2024-07-16 02:24:19
 likes: 11
 ---

 ### Introduction:
 In the modern software development landscape, GitHub has become an indispensable platform for managing and collaborating on projects.
 Apart from being a code repository, GitHub also provides valuable insights into the performance and activity of your projects through various site metrics.
 In this article, we will explore different types of site metrics that can be retrieved from a GitHub repository using Octokit, a powerful library for interacting with the GitHub API, combined with the versatility of C#.

-##### 1. Repository Information:
+##### 1. Repository information:
 Octokit enables you to retrieve essential information about your GitHub repository, such as
    * repository name,
    * description, creation date,
    * last update date,
    * default branch,